 Everyone is dealing with the effects of COVID-19.
-In just a few weeks, over 10 million people filed for unemployment benefits.
+In just a few weeks, tens of millions of people filed for unemployment benefits.
 Millions of others have become victims of salary cutbacks and furloughs.
 The county’s economy is on hold as people are required to stay at home and practice social distancing.
 Waiting for things to get back to normal is not an option.
 There is no doubt that the virus will force lasting changes in the job market.
 You need to make changes now, and What Color is Your Parachute can help.

 If you’re like most people, you’ve put together a resume and sent it around.
 Maybe you’ve posted your resume on some job posting websites.
 That used to work, but now it won’t because the job market has changed.
 You need to improve your job-hunting skills and change with the times.

 When times are good, and employment levels are high, employers often have difficulty filling jobs so they must work harder to find the candidates they want.
 Employers will read resumes and check job sites.
 But when unemployment levels rise, employers find it easier to identify the candidates they want so they don’t read as many resumes and they don’t check out job sites.
 The old way of finding a new job doesn’t work.
 That’s when it becomes easy to assume there are no jobs.
 With COVID-19, you need a new strategy for finding your next job.